-Dr. Sisti has extensive experience with anxiety disorders through his work at Freedom From Fear, a nationally recognized anxiety and mood disorder advocacy organization, where he was formerly the director of cognitive therapy and where he also participated as a certified cognitive therapist in research trials for N.Y.S.
+Dr. Sisti has extensive experience with anxiety disorders through his work at Freedom From Fear, a nationally recognized anxiety and mood disorder advocacy organization, where he was formerly the Director of Cognitive Therapy and where he also participated as a Certified Cognitive Therapist in research trials for N.Y.S.
 Psychiatric Institute & Columbia Presbyterian.
-He has also supervised doctoral interns from both Yeshiva-Ferkauf and Hofstra Universities and is an volunteer adjunct clinical supervisor for Yeshiva University Graduate School of Psychology.
-He trains various mental health experts and professionals in CBT, mindfulness based CBT’s, such as Acceptance and Commitment Therapy (ACT) and has presented trainings and symposiums for the American Psychiatric Association, the American Psychological Association, Association for Contextual Behavior Therapy and Suffolk County Psych Assoc.
-He has also given numerous seminars and trainings on Acceptance and Commitment Therapy (ACT) and other mindfulness based CBT’s.
+He has also supervised doctoral interns from both Yeshiva-Ferkauf and Hofstra Universities and is a volunteer adjunct clinical supervisor for Yeshiva University Graduate School of Psychology.
+He trains various mental health experts and professionals in CBT, mindfulness based CBTs, such as ACT, and has presented trainings and symposia for the American Psychiatric Association, the American Psychological Association, Association for Contextual Behavior Therapy and Suffolk County Psych Assoc.
+He has also given numerous seminars and trainings on ACT and other mindfulness based CBTs.
 Dr. Sisti is also a published author on cognitive therapy, mindfulness, ACT, and Compassion Based Therapy, and Functional Analytic Therapy (FAP).

-As a committed life long learner, and in an ongoing effort to keep up with state of the art CBT and its newest developments, he has committed himself and his staff to ongoing supervision and training in, “third generation” CBT’s and mindfulness informed CBT, e.g., DBT, FAP, Compassion Informed Therapy and ACT.
-He has extensive training and experience with Acceptance and Commitment Therapy (ACT) through its founders and leaders, Dr. Steven Hayes & Kelly Wilson.
+As a committed life long learner, and in an ongoing effort to keep up with state of the art CBT and its newest developments, he has committed himself and his staff to ongoing supervision and training in, “third generation” CBTs and mindfulness informed CBT, e.g., DBT, FAP, Compassion Informed Therapy and ACT.
+He has extensive training and experience with ACT through its founders and leaders, Dr. Steven Hayes & Kelly Wilson.
 Additional ACT experience comes through being a past president of the NYC chapter of ACBS (Association of Contextual Behavioral Science) ACBS-NYC, and founder of Long Island ACBS, a local ACT affiliate, ACT training and peer study group.
-He has also trained repeatedly with master third generation clinicians such as; (DBT)Dr. Marsha Linehan & Compassion Focused Therapists (Dennis Tirch, & Tara Brach & Christine Neff/Chris Germer).
-He has also trained and given trainings in “interpersonal” CBT’s such as Functional Analytic Psychotherapy with Dr.’s Mavis Tsai & Bob Kohlenberg, along with completing a one year relational psychoanalytic training at the Mitchell Institute for Relational Psychoanalysis.
+He has also trained repeatedly with master third generation clinicians such as; (DBT)Dr. Marsha Linehan & Compassion Focused Therapists (Dennis Tirch, Tara Brach & Christine Neff/Chris Germer).
+He has also trained and given trainings in “interpersonal” CBTs such as FAP with Drs.
+Mavis Tsai & Bob Kohlenberg, along with completing a one year relational psychoanalytic training at the Mitchell Institute for Relational Psychoanalysis.
 He is also founder & president of The “Long Island-CBT Network (www.LICBT.org)”, a LI based professional CBT/EBP networking & dissemination organization as well as being on the board of Suffolk County Psych Association.
 Dr Sisti, also incorporates the mindfulness insights he has garnered as a life long practitioner of TM (Transcendental Meditation), Ashtanga Yoga, and Aikido 1st Dan into his life and work.

-Maria Steblai, Psy.D.
+Maria Steblai, Psy.D. – Staff Therapist

-Maria Steblai, PsyD., is a senior founding member of Suffolk Cognitive Behavioral beginning in 2004.
+Maria Steblai, PsyD., is a senior founding member of NYC Cognitive Behavioral beginning in 2004.
 Dr. Steblai’s long tenure at our center has made many patients and their families consider her a life long mental health resource.
 She obtained her doctorate from Hofstra University, where she graduated Phi Beta Kappa.
 Dr. Steblai obtained her initial clinical training in cognitive-behavioral therapy at Hofstra University.

 Her clinical experience at North Shore University Hospital has given her invaluable expertise working with the most intense of crises in peoples lives and the opportunity to work as a team with medical/psychiatric professionals.
 Additionally her ongoing experience working as a certified school psychologist within several Long Island School districts, gives her broad experience with both children, adolescents, adults and families.
 We are very fortunate to have a professional with this much experience with childhood and adolescent disorders on staff.
 Her specialties include, cognitive-behavioral Therapy, ADHD, eating & body image disorders, and children-adolescent disorders.
 She has presented her research at psychological conventions on; attention & hyperactivity disorders (ADD & ADHD), eating disorders and body image disorders.
 She regularly conducts groups, workshops and seminars on ADHD, eating disorders and adolescent trauma.

-Laura Bilick – Office & Insurance Manager
+Rebecca Klouwers – Office Manager